Denzo77/PyLightShow/README.md

 ## Project Milestones:
 1. [x] Set up sound input.
 2. [ ] Set up GUI in PyGame.
-3. [ ] Port basic beat onset detection algorithm.
+3. [x] Port basic beat onset detection algorithm.
-4. [ ] Extend beat detection with FFT.
+4. [x] Extend beat detection with FFT.
 5. [ ] Port lighting control.
 6. [ ] Optimise with Cython/Numba to run fast enough on Raspberry Pi 2.
+7. [ ] Move to using OpenGL/OpenGLES (whatever the one the RPi 2 can manage was).

+## Bugs:
+1. [x] Issues with drawing at 60 Hz - Brought it down to 30
+2. [ ] Find alternative to queue for getting data from callback (only interested in latest version)
+3. [ ] Random level changes on spectrogram - related to (2)?

 ## Possible future goals:
 - Extend for MIDI IO.